 Volunteer Safety Protocols

-As a recognized essential services provider with hundreds of people depending on our services, Blanchet House of Hospitality continues to offer food, clothing, and shelter during the COVID pandemic.
-With health and safety of utmost importance to our organization, we require everyone onsite to follow CDC guidelines to lessen the spread of COVID-19.
+As a recognized critical services provider with hundreds of people depending on our aid, Blanchet House of Hospitality continues to provide food, clothing, and shelter during the COVID pandemic.
+With health and safety of utmost importance to our organization, we require everyone onsite to follow CDC guidelines to lessen the spread of the virus and its variants.

 Thank you for your passionate support for the people we serve.
 We wish you and yours the best of health and friendship.